The Digestion Question: Who are We Really Feeding?

 Step 2: Stop Stressing.

 This principle is paramount, not only to the amplification of your digestion, but of your overall health and wellbeing.
 Our gastrointestinal tract directly relates to our emotional status.
 Consider the feelings of getting “butterflies in the stomach” or situations that make you feel nauseous.
-The distinct gut-brain connection is one of the reasons why it is essential to rethink our stress-relief methods.
+The distinct gut-brain connection (aka gut brain axis) is one of the reasons why it is essential to rethink our stress-relief methods.
 Finding creative ways to combat stress is key.
 Taking up yoga or dance classes, discovering meditation and mindfulness exercises, or other creative outlets can help ease our anxiety.
 They key is to find things that are fun and bring us enjoyment.

 Pro-tip: the use of essential oils and bitters is an excellent way to aid in digestion and in easing the mind.
 Consider ginger, fennel oil, lemon, or frankincense as a loving addition to your medicine cabinet.
 Even a couple drops to the palms of your hands and deep inhalation can relax tense organs.
 Bitter tonics can be bought or foods like dandelion greens and broccoli rabe can be added to your daily dose of veggies.